Portuguese guitar: History

 In the same period, there is other evidence to the use of the cittern alluding to a repertoire of sonatas, minuets, etc. shared with other instruments such as the harpsichord or the guitar.
 Later in the century (c.
-1750) a new type of cittern, the so-called English guittar made its appearance in Portugal.
+1750) a new type of cittern, the so-called English guitar made its appearance in Portugal.
 By 1786 those made by Simpson, an English luthier, became highly popular, and it was noted that he could also provide reliable nickel-silver strings.
 There was a type of cittern locally modified by German, English, Scottish and Dutch makers and enthusiastically greeted by the new mercantile bourgeoisie of the city of Porto who used it in the domestic context of Hausmusik practice.
 This consisted of the "languid Modinhas", the "lingering Minuets" and the "risqué Lunduns", as they were then called.
 The English guitar disappeared as a separate instrument by the mid 19th century in Portugal as elsewhere, but its influence on the subsequent Portuguese guitar can be seen in terms of the watch-key tuning system, size, stringing with 6 strings and tuning - see description of the afinação natural (natural tuning) under Tuning below.
 Especially from the middle of the 19th century, the Portuguese guitar as a separate instrument developed from the various earlier types of citterns came into fashion by its association with the Lisbon song (fado) accompaniment.

 The last detailed reference to the cítara appeared in 1858 in J.F.
 Fètis' book The Music Made Easy.
 The Portuguese translation includes a glossary describing the various characteristics (tunings, social status, repertoire, etc.) of both cittern and "English" guitar of the time.